luca-viola/facelock/README.md

 `cd osx`

 `./makeapp`

+#### Experimental: disable the Python Rocket icon on the Dock (new)
+There is an experimental script that will attempt to disable the python rocket icon by detecting the Info.plist descriptor of the python launcher app and insertin an LMUIElement set to **true**.

+In order to start it,

+`cd osx`

+`./undock_python.sh`

+The original Info.plist file will be backed up in the current directory in Info.plist.bck .

 ### How to install it on Linux
 The linux installation should be pretty straightforward.
 Use your package